 Researchers test various ways of helping artificial intelligence screen, diagnose, and treat psychological disease.

-Here are 5 benefits of using AI to solve mental health crisis.
+Here are five benefits of using AI to solve the mental health crisis.

 1. Early detection